zhangxuelincode/demoTERMGL/README.md

-# Demo for "Robust Variable Structure Discovery Based on Tilted Empirical Risk Minimization"
+# Demo for "Robust Variable Structure Discovery Based on Tilted Empirical Risk Minimization" accepted by Applied Intelligence

 ## Requirements

-* Recommenedation :
+* Recommendation :

 * This code is designed to work with Matlab 2019a